omeka/classic-enduser/docs/Plugins/VRACore.md

-The VRA Core plugin for Omeka adds elements from the [VRA Core Metadata standard](http://core.vraweb.org/index.html) to your Omeka site, which can be used to describe items and collections on your site.
-It does not replace the Dublin Core metadata elements in your Omeka classic site.
+The VRA Core plugin for Omeka Classic adds elements from the [VRA Core Metadata standard](http://core.vraweb.org/index.html) to your Omeka site, which can be used to describe items and collections on your site.
+It does not replace the Dublin Core metadata elements in your Omeka Classic site.

 Configuration
 --------------------------